bjmdevelopers/SQLite-Viewer/README.md

 A powerful, 100% client-side SQLite database viewer that runs entirely in your browser.
 No server, no installation, and no data ever leaves your computer.

-*A brief demonstration of opening a database and running a query.*

 ## ✨ Features

 -   **🖥️ Purely Browser-Based:** Operates entirely on the client-side.
 Your data stays private.